 For example, Adoni Media delivers corporate communication solutions for PR Client Senex Energy.
 With the support of Adoni’s video production expertise, Senex uses video to speak directly to its shareholders, stakeholders, and community groups for ASX reports and business milestones.

-When should you hire a PR agency?
+Why hire a PR agency?

 Businesses and individuals should hire a public relations agency when they want to prepare, promote, and protect their brand.
-Hiring a PR agency is key to getting your story told and building your business’ profile.
+Hiring a PR agency is key to getting your story told and building your business’s profile.

 Hiring a PR agency should also be considered when an in-house communications team can no longer handle the workload or they don’t have contacts within the media.
 PR agencies often work alongside in-house comms teams to give extra support, allowing businesses to achieve their communication goals.